Student spotlight details

 After a first degree in biology, student (and mother of two) Christine James returned to her former love - history.

-‘Before I began on the PGCert Historical Studies course, I was – and still am – working as a part-time HLTA in a local primary school, whilst raising two children.
+‘Before I started the Postgraduate Certificate in Historical Studies, I was – and still am – working as a part-time HLTA in a local primary school, whilst raising two children.
 Although I am a graduate in Biology, I have always had a deep and abiding love of history and therefore have always regretted my school’s refusal to allow me to study both science and humanities.
 As my children grew older, I promised myself that I would rectify this and pursue a formal course of study in history.
 However, I found that I did not wish to repeat the past by returning to study at an undergraduate level but felt that a Master’s degree in an entirely new discipline might be a little too ambitious!

 'It was during a long recuperation period from surgery that I finally found the way forward which suited my circumstances perfectly.
 I occupied an unaccustomed amount of enforced free time by studying an online course with the Department for Continuing Education on Elizabeth I: an enjoyable experience that left me feeling the need for more of a challenge.
 The wonderful course tutor, Janet Dickinson, mentioned the PGCert in Historical Studies as a possible compromise between moving forward and over-reaching myself.
 As a part-time course, it enabled me to continue as a working mother whilst studying for a challenging and rewarding course.
 I thoroughly enjoyed both the depth and breadth of the range of the course; although I have always been more interested in medieval and early modern history, I found the later module on the First World War and the Spanish Civil War more difficult.
 It did, however, not only widen the range of my knowledge, but also helped me to see how all of history is connected in a way I had never really realised before.